Blog

 • A combined rating of 70% with at least one condition rated at 40%.

 Because a 70% PTSD rating exceeds the 60% requirement, you have cleared the first objective.
-However, the mission is not over; the percentage is only the first step in the fight for VA Total Disability.
+However, the percentage is only the first step.
+The real mission is proving the impact on your life.

 The Real Question: Can You Work?